Martin Albrecht (chemist): Education

 Martin Albrecht completed his undergraduate education at the University of Bern from 1991 to 1996.
 His early research career started in 1996 during his PhD studies under the supervision of Prof. Dr. Gerard van Koten at Utrecht University, in The Netherlands.
 He studied the formation and properties of novel inorganic materials using the privileged pincer ligand platform which led, for example, to discoveries such as organoplatinium complexes that appeared applicable as very sensitive SO_{2} sensors.
-In 2001, Martin Albrecht was awarded the Backer price from the Royal Dutch Chemical Society (KNCV) in recognition of his PhD thesis work.
+In 2001, Martin Albrecht was awarded the Backer price from the Royal Dutch Chemical Society in recognition of his PhD thesis work.

-The first triazolylidene iridium complex reported by Martin Albrecht et al. in J. Am.
-Chem.
-Soc.
-2008, 130, 13534–13535.
+The first triazolylidene iridium complex reported by Martin Albrecht et al. in Journal of the American Chemical Society 2008, 130, 13534–13535.

 Career and Research

-After his PhD, he joined, in 2001 Prof. Dr. Robert H. Crabtree's research team at Yale, USA, to develop the coordination chemistry of N-Heterocyclic carbene (NHC) ligands with various metals and to study their application as catalysts in C–H activation reactions.
+After his PhD, he joined Robert H. Crabtree's research team at Yale in 2001 to develop the coordination chemistry of N-heterocyclic carbene ligands with various metals and to study their application as catalysts in C–H activation reactions.

 This period was followed by a short stay, 2002–2003, as researcher R&D Coating Effects, in Ciba Specialty Chemicals (Basel, CH).
-Then, Martin Albrecht accepted a position as Alfred Werner assistant professorship in Fribourg, Switzerland working on NHC coordination chemistry, on the edge with biology.
+Then, Martin Albrecht accepted a position as Alfred Werner assistant professorship in Fribourg, Switzerland working on N-heterocyclic carbene coordination chemistry, on the edge with biology.
 For this research, he was granted a European Research Council starting grant in 2005 for the CARBENZYMES project that aimed to understand the bonding properties of metalloenzymes.

 In 2009, he joined the University College Dublin as a full Professor.
 He developed a productive research program using novel 1,2,3-triazolylidene mesoionic carbene ligands.

 At that time, he received a European Research Council Consolidator Grant in 2014 for the synMICs project that aimed at the exploration of sustainable pathways for the efficient production of pharmaceutical drugs and for energy storage with 3d metals.

 In 2015, he moved with his research group back to Bern, Switzerland to continue his research on donor flexible ligands as Professor of Inorganic Chemistry.
 Since 2021, he has been deputy director of the Department of Chemistry, Biochemistry and Pharmaceutical Sciences, University of Bern.
 In 2021, the 1st year Biology Bachelor students recognized his commitment to teach young undergraduate students, to inspire them and to act as a scientific role model by nominating him for the "Teacher of the year 2021" award.